Thomas Hussey (bishop): Death and burial

 Hussey officially opened the first monastery and school of Edmund Ignatius Rice at Mount Sion in Waterford on July 7, 1803.
-By now in his mid-50s and in poor health, Hussey then settled his estate and had his will drawn up, which amongst other things dealt with the upkeep of Edmund Rice's education of Waterford's poor boys, and ensured the survival of his fledgling religious congregation.
+By now in his mid-fifties and in poor health, Hussey then settled his estate and had his will drawn up, which amongst other things dealt with the upkeep of Rice's education of Waterford's poor boys and ensured the survival of his fledgling religious congregation.
 After signing the will on July 10, Hussey went on a holiday to nearby Dunmore East.
-The next morning, he went with Dean Hearn for a swim, but suffered an apoplectic fit and never regained consciousness.
+The next morning, he went with Dean Hearn for a swim but suffered an apoplectic fit and never regained consciousness.

 Hussey's remains were brought back to Waterford for burial, but his funeral became the focus of sectarian violence.
 During the funeral procession to the Great Chapel, the coffin and Hussey's mourners were set upon by a group of drunken soldiers returning from an Orange Order meeting.
-These men abused the mourners and attempted to throw Bishop Hussey's remains into the River Suir that runs through Waterford.
-A riot broke out, and the local militia were forced to intervene and recover the remains, which were eventually interred in the Great Chapel as originally intended.
+The men abused the mourners and attempted to throw Bishop Hussey's remains into the River Suir, which runs through Waterford.
+A riot broke out, and the local militia were forced to intervene and recover the remains, which were eventually interred in the Great Chapel, as originally intended.

 William Edward Hartpole Lecky described Hussey as "the ablest English-speaking bishop of his time".